nim-lang/Nim/doc/manual.rst

 Subrange types
 --------------
 A subrange type is a range of values from an ordinal or floating point type (the base type).
-To define a subrange type, one must specify it's limiting values: the lowest and highest value of the type:
+To define a subrange type, one must specify its limiting values -- the lowest and highest value of the type.
+For example:

 .. code-block:: nim
   type